syafiqacity/Personal-Expenses-Tracker/README.md

-💰 Personal Expenses Tracker
+# 💰 Personal Expenses Tracker

-A simple personal finance tracking system built using Apple Numbers and Apple Shortcuts.
+A simple personal finance tracking system built using **Apple Numbers** and **Apple Shortcuts**.

 The project is designed to make recording daily expenses and income faster and more organized.
 Instead of manually entering every transaction into a spreadsheet, an Apple Shortcut collects the information through prompts and stores it in an Apple Numbers spreadsheet.

+This project is made based on my preferences which is to make an easily access system that i can quickly add my expenses without taking time opening my phone, apps and finding where to write which was what my previous projects features.
+This project only focus on simpler features that i need.

+**Using Apple Shortcuts, my expenses can be recorded just by tapping twice at the back of my Iphone.
+The shortcuts immediately pop out**

-🚧 Project Status: In Development
+> 🚧 Project Status: In Development

-⸻
+> This is a fully functioning project but I'm adding few additional features that be able to calculate and display the amount of money in each Payment method that i have.

+___

-📌 Overview
+# 📌 Overview

-The Personal Expenses Tracker combines the automation capabilities of Apple Shortcuts with the spreadsheet and data-analysis features of Apple Numbers.
+The Personal Expenses Tracker combines the automation capabilities of **Apple Shortcuts** with the spreadsheet and data-analysis features of **Apple Numbers**.

 When a user runs the Shortcut, they are prompted to enter information about a transaction.
 The transaction is then automatically added to the Numbers spreadsheet.

-The tracker separates Expenses and Income while keeping the transaction data organized for easier financial analysis.
+The tracker separates **Expenses** and **Income** while keeping the transaction data organized for easier financial analysis.

-⸻
+---

-✨ Features
+# ✨ Features

-📝 Quick Transaction Entry
+## 📝 Quick Transaction Entry

 The Shortcut prompts the user to enter: